stargate/stargate/DEV_GUIDE.md

 ### REST

-Get an auth token to use on subsequent requests
+First, get an auth token to use on subsequent requests:

 ```sh
 # Generate an auth token